sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 1. `oauthaccesstokens.oauth.openshift.io`
 1. `oauthauthorizetokens.oauth.openshift.io`

+Note: configmaps don't seem to be security-sensitive, but we know that large users of etcd encryption do encrypt them because separation of sensitive and non-sensitive data is not always easy in practice.

 ### Risks and Mitigations

 1. Deletion of an in-use encryption key will permanently break a cluster
     - Keys are stored in `openshift-config-managed` which is an immortal namespace
     - Keys require a two-phase delete via a finalizer as mentioned above
+1. On downgrade the list of resources which should be encrypted might shrink.
+Not configuring formerly encrypted resource would become unreadable.
+    - Resources **encrypted** once, will stay **encrypted** resources, even on downgrade.
 1. We wish to use the upstream alpha migration controller to perform storage migration
     - It may not be ready for use in product environments
     - In case it proves to be unreliable, we have simple chunking based migration embedded in the operator via a controller